mir-ashiq/travel-flask/README.md

 **Q: How do I translate the site?**
 - Add new language files using Flask-Babel and update the templates as needed.

+**Q: How do I impersonate a user?**
+- Use the "Impersonate" link in the admin panel next to a user account.

+**Q: How do I use the dark mode toggle?**
+- Click the dark mode button in the admin panel header.

 ---